liteman/cfrs767/domainenum_README.md

-                        Enumerate the specified domain or list of domains --wordlist FILE       Brute-force domains based on predefined list --nowildcard          Disable the wildcard record test --verify              Perform connectivity test for each domain Warning:
+                        Enumerate the specified domain or list of domains --wordlist FILE       Brute-force domains based on predefined list --nowildcard          Disable the wildcard record test -v, --verbose         Displays additional output
-                        Setting this flag will cause traffic to be sent to the target domain(s)
-  -v, --verbose         Displays additional output